AlexJora/pet-shop/README.md

 ## Description

-This project is an eCommerce website built with the MERN stack.
+This project is an eCommerce website built with the MERN stack (MongoDB, Express.js, React.js, and Nodejs).

 ## Screenshots